jack-pepper/Minitalk/README.md

 - Open a pull request.

 ## Acknowledgments
-Thanks to the 42 community for their support and feedback during the development of this project.
+Thanks to the 42 Nice community!